Deeside Competition Squad Coaching: (Usually a players 2nd weekly session)

 What is it?

-Here we have a great culture of dedicated juniors improving fast in an intense, focused fun and respectful training environment!
-For the wee ones we want to make lessons exciting and fun whilst building strong foundations in respect, environment and training culture and all the important aspects of Mental, physical, social, tactical and technical training!
+Here we have a great culture.
+Dedicated juniors improve fast in an intense, focused, fun and respectful training environment!
+For the wee ones we have exciting and engaging lessons.
+We aim to improve skills, boost confidence and train hard for competition!
+We will build Mental, physical, social, tactical and technical skills in our sessions!

 Players can expect an increase in the level of intensity compared to core coaching.
 They will enjoy amazing training sessions that energise and inspire them to improve!
 Squad players will also be inspired to give more in their core coaching sessions as they will become motivated to continually grow their skill sets.

 High training standards heave become normal and we all benefit from these every time we step on court.
 Our aim is for players to reach their optimum level of performance wherever possible.
-These sessions will still be fun and vibrant but players will not enjoy these sessions if they cut corners.
+These group sessions are fun and vibrant occasions and each player is an important cog in the wheel of these sessions so must train effectively to make their contribution to this amazing group culture.

 Is the Competition Squad for Me/My Child?